amashhour1974/WeTransfer/README.md

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 * Run the development server

 export FLASK_APP=main.py
 flask run

 By default it runs on port 5000

 ### Executing program